felipeomar/felipeomar.github.io/index.md

 # Welcome
 You are welcome to this website.
 If you're here, probably you want to learn something about programming.
-Well, you are in the right place :simple_smile:.
+Well, you are in the right place :simple_smile: .
 Here, as I can, I'll post materials about C/C++ programming, assembly language, PIC microcontrollers and topics about digital systems.
 Here, you can also discover some tutorials about istalling some program or library, etc. So, I hope that you enjoy these materials and contribute to increase somebody's knowledge.

 # Tutorials
 Under development...